zahcaryanstey/NC/README.md

 <p> Shell file used to run batch  three channel experiments

 ## Three_Channel_Results_Validation
-<p> Folder that contains the saved csv files containing the results from the three channel experiments.
+<p> Folder that contains the saved csv files containing the results from the three channel experiments evalulated on the validation set.

+## Three_Channel_Results_Test
+<p> Folder that contains the saved csv files containing the results form the three channel experiments evaluated on the test set.